-3.3.1 Direct Read

-In conventional buffer management, reading data to a block not present in the DRAM buffer causes the operating system to fetch the block into the DRAM buffer first, and then copy the data from the DRAM buffer to the user buffer, thereby leading to the double-copy overhead in the read path.
+3.4.1 Direct Read.
+In conventional buffer management, reading data to a block not present in the DRAM buffer causes the operating system to fetch the block into the DRAM buffer first and then copy the data from the DRAM buffer to the user buffer, thereby leading to the doublecopy overhead in the read path.
 To address this issue, HiNFS directly read data from both DRAM and NVMM to the user buffer, as they have similar read performance.
 Such direct copy policy is more efficient than conventional two-step copy policy as it eliminates unnecessary data copies.

-However, writing data to DRAM and NVMM alternatively brings a new challenge to HiNFS to ensure read consistency.
+The read consistency needs to be ensured for read operations to find the latest data blocks, when writing data to either DRAM or NVMM.
 To find the up-to-date data for a read operation, HiNFS first checks the DRAM Block Index to see if the corresponding block is in DRAM.
-If not, it uses the file system block index to get the corresponding NVMM block address, and then performs this read operation to NVMM directly.
+If not, then it uses the file system block index to get the corresponding NVMM block address, and then performs this read operation to NVMM directly.
 Otherwise, it further checks the Cacheline Bitmap of the corresponding DRAM block to see which parts of data are in the DRAM block and which parts of data are in the NVMM block, and then copies the corresponding parts of data to the user buffer from both the DRAM and NVMM blocks on the basis of the Cacheline Bitmap.
 To minimize the number of memory copy (i.e., memcpy) operations, a single memcpy operation is used to copy the data in the consecutive cachelines, the corresponding bits of which in the Cacheline Bitmap have the same value, to the user buffer.

-3.3.2 Direct Eager-Persistent Write
+3.4.2 Direct Eager-Persistent Write.
 To further avoid the double-copy overhead in the write path, we issue the eager-persistent writes to NVMM directly rather than copying them to DRAM first.
-This is because writing them to DRAM not only causes unnecessary copy overheads, but also pollutes the buffer space which may evict other valuable buffer blocks.
+This is because writing them to DRAM not only causes unnecessary copy overheads, but also pollutes the buffer space, which may evict other valuable buffer blocks.
 In HiNFS, the eager-persistent writes are defined as the following two cases:

-- Synchronous writes.
+- (1) Synchronous writes.
 This happens when the file system is mounted with the sync option or the written file is opened with the O_SYNC flag. - (2) Asynchronous writes followed by explicit synchronization operations.
 We divide this scenario into two cases.
-If enough asynchronous writes can be coalesced before the arrival of the next explicit synchronization operation, in which case buffering is more efficient than direct access, we still regard them as the lazy-persistent writes.
+If enough asynchronous writes can be coalesced before the arrival of the next explicit synchronization operation, in which case buffering is more efficient than direct access, then we still regard them as the lazy-persistent writes.
 Otherwise, they are considered as the eager-persistent writes.

-As HiNFS needs to choose either direct or buffer write mode for a write request, it is important to identify the eagerpersistent writes before issuing the write operations.
+As HiNFS needs to choose either direct or buffer write mode for a write request, it is important to identify the eager-persistent writes before issuing the write operations.
 It is straightforward to identify case (1), because we can check the file system state by reading the file system super block and the file opening state by reading the file inode.
-However, identifying case (2) is particularly challenging, as we cannot know if the users would issue an explicit synchronization operation or how many writes can be coalesced before the arrival of the next synchronization operation in advance.
+To identify case (2), HiNFS uses the Buffer Benefit Model to predict the eager-persistent writes in advance.